KayDeeTee/RotN-CustomShadows/README.md

 64/192 would be 1/3, 128/192 is 2/3 etc.
 -1 is unmatched

+Images should be 512x512.
+You can trim them if you have unused space, but thats the scale you need to design them for.

 ## Compiling

 You should just need to put the `Assembly-Csharp.dll` and `BugSplat.Unity.Runtime.dll` from the games files into a folder called `lib` next to plugin then run dotnet build.